ezart/merle/docs/README.md

-If the Thing has an IP address on the network 192.168.x.x or 10.x.x.x, and you cannot use Dynamic DNS to assign a public routable IP address, then we're stuck behind wall where the Thing is not accessable from the outside (from the Internet).
+If the Thing has an IP address on the network 192.168.x.x or 10.x.x.x, and you cannot use Dynamic DNS to assign a public routable IP address, then we're stuck behind a wall where the Thing is not accessable from the outside (from the Internet).
 The Thing can ping out, but no one can ping in.

 If the Thing doesn't have a public routable IP address, then we need to create